nwg-piotr/typobuster/README.md

 # typobuster
-A simple text editor designed to automatically fix common typos
+Work in progress: a simple text editor designed to automatically fix common typos.